Sebastian-Santana-Ort/Machine_Learning_with_Caret/Caret_Demonstration.md

 In this case, we have both numeric and character variables.
 Hence, we will have to apply at least two types of transformation: scaling (centering all variables around the mean) and dummy coding (binarizing categorical variables based on unique categories).

-In this case we do not have missing data, so there is no need for imputation.
-However, if it was needed imputation (or some equivalent) would be done at this point.
-Additionally, there are many other forms of transformations designed to reduce skew, normalize distributions, make features linearly separable, and more.
+There are many other forms of transformations designed to reduce skew, normalize distributions, make features linearly separable, and more.
 For this demonstration, I will not be using this advanced techniques but it is worth acknowledging they exist.

+Additionally, in this case we do have missing data in the age feature.
+As part of the pipeline, we will need to specify how we want to manage these missing entries.
+For the purposes of this simple demonstration, I will impute the training average for age.
+Note that there are far more advance means of managing messing data but for the sake of simplicity I will only impute the mean.

 ## Building models

 ## Testing models

-## Required Packages